 - Long and short races are seen differently, from the training, to the nutrition and the mental approach changes.

 Due to the above-mentioned points, having a mature mindset has a direct relationship with a long and successful athletic life.
 Making the right decisions and learning how to identify and create a well-balanced season is the difference between being injured and making the best out of each race.
 It needs to be mentioned that becoming wise and intelligent at sports has nothing to do with age or the number of races someone races but about the lessons you get and the people you surround yourself with.

-When racing with a Triathlon team, you will always have a coach guiding your journey and making sure you are always safe and always progressing towards your athletic dreams.
+When racing with a Triathlon team, and preparing for such races as Melbourne Ironman 70.3 on a half ironman training plan, you will always have a coach guiding your journey and making sure you are always safe and always progressing towards your athletic dreams.